IBM/service-validator/README.md

 This tool takes an OpenAPI definition, a valid API endpoint, and any necessary API credentials and verifies that the API implementation complies with its OpenAPI definition and the [IBM API Handbook](https://cloud.ibm.com/docs/api-handbook?topic=api-handbook-intro).

-# Python Version
+## Python Version

 The minimum python version supported is 3.5.8

 ## Install

-1. The Service Validator is distributed through PyPI, and you may install using `pip`.
+The Service Validator is distributed through PyPI, and you may install using `pip`.

-    pip install ibm-service-validator
+    pip3 install ibm-service-validator

 ## Use